-- OO.
-"Non-Domestic Exempt Well" shall mean a Well that qualifies for an exemption under Rule 4, Section 1.A (2) or A (3). - PP."Non-Exempt Well" all Groundwater Wells that do not qualify for an exemption as provided by Texas Water Code Chapter 36.117 and pursuant to these Rules. - QQ."Operating Permit" shall mean any type of a Groundwater Permit issued by the District that relates to the operation of or production from a Groundwater Well that states the total gallons per year that may be pumped for the Contiguous Acreage that is specified as the Permit Acreage listed on the Permit, for a certain number of years, and for a specified use or uses. - RR."Operator" shall mean a Person, who is not an Owner, but who has the legal rights or responsibilities of an Owner with respect to drilling, or operating and maintaining a Well. - SS."OSSF" shall mean On-Site Sewage Facility. - TT."Owner" shall mean and include any Person who has sufficient legal interest in the land upon which the proposed or existing Well is located to drill, operate and maintain the Well. - UU."Permit" shall mean an approval issued by the District for an Owner or Operator to take specified action with regard to a proposed or existing Non-Exempt Well (Permitted Well). - VV."Permit Amendment" means making an amendment to an existing Production/Operating Permit that: - Occurs during the permit renewal process or occurs during the mid-term of an existing Production/Operating Permit; and - 2) Is altering the use or uses of Groundwater; or - 3) Is altering the production allowance of the Production/Operating Permit; or - 4) Is making a change to the Permit Acreage of the Production/Operating Permit; or - 5) Is modifying the selection of Groundwater Well, or aggregate of Groundwater Wells, to be associated to the Production/Operating Permit. - WW."Permit Acre" shall mean a single acre of land in the Contiguous Acreage which a Person holds the Groundwater Rights that is used to calculate the annual production volume of Groundwater allowed on an Operating Permit.
+- MM."Non-Exempt Well" all Groundwater Wells that do not qualify for an exemption as provided by Texas Water Code Chapter 36.117 and pursuant to these Rules. - NN."Operating Permit" shall mean any type of a Groundwater Permit issued by the District that relates to the operation of or production from a Groundwater Well that states the total gallons per year that may be pumped for the Contiguous Acreage that is specified as the Permit Acreage listed on the Permit, for a certain number of years, and for a specified use or uses. - OO."Operator" shall mean a Person, who is not an Owner, but who has the legal rights or responsibilities of an Owner with respect to drilling, or operating and maintaining a Well. - PP."OSSF" shall mean On-Site Sewage Facility. - QQ."Owner" shall mean and include any Person who has sufficient legal interest in the land upon which the proposed or existing Well is located to drill, operate and maintain the Well. - RR."Permit" shall mean an approval issued by the District for an Owner or Operator to take specified action with regard to a proposed or existing Non-Exempt Well (Permitted Well). - SS."Permit Amendment" means making an amendment to an existing Production/Operating Permit that: - 1) Occurs during the permit renewal process or occurs during the mid-term of an existing Production/Operating Permit; and - 2) Is altering the use or uses of Groundwater; or - 3) Is altering the production allowance of the Production/Operating Permit; or - 4) Is making a change to the Permit Acreage of the Production/Operating Permit; or - 5) Is modifying the selection of Groundwater Well, or aggregate of Groundwater Wells, to be associated to the Production/Operating Permit. - TT."Permit Acre" shall mean a single acre of land in the Contiguous Acreage which a Person holds the Groundwater Rights that is used to calculate the annual production volume of Groundwater allowed on an Operating Permit. - UU."Permit Acreage" shall mean the total number of Permit Acres used in conjunction with the District Production Cap to calculate the annual volume of groundwater allowed for an Operating Permit.

-- XX."Permit Acreage" shall mean the total number of Permit Acres used in conjunction with the District Production Cap to calculate the annual volume of groundwater allowed for an Operating Permit. - 1) Permit Acreage-Private Utilities
+1) Permit Acreage-Private Utilities